TomasHubelbauer/ios-photos-metadata/README.md

 The above is not completely correct, some SVGs do show up, just my miminal one doesn't and I'm researching what is the minimal passable SVG to show up there.

+- Save Image doesn't work on `img` elements on long tap
+- Save Image doesn't appear for `svg` elements at all
+-

 However SVG offers the Save to Files option in the Share modal in Safari.

 This is not a given for any kind of a file, text files do not show that option.